Die-cutting is the process of cutting materials using a tool built specifically for flatbed or rotary die-cutting presses.

-Dies are metal blocks or cylinders custom built with blades to perform precision cuts.
-Flatbed die cutting is a great way to cut through extremely thick material or material supplied in sheeted form.
-Rotary die cutting is a much higher output and much more efficient process to cut materials supplied in roll form.
-Strouse has both flatbed and rotary die cutting capabilities.
+Dies are metal blocks or cylinders custom-built with blades to perform precision cuts.
+Flatbed die-cutting is a great way to cut through extremely thick material or material supplied in sheeted form.
+Rotary die-cutting is a much higher output and a much more efficient process to cut materials provided in roll form.
+Strouse has both flatbed and rotary die-cutting capabilities.

 What is Rotary Die Cutting?

 Rotary die-cutting is a process in which a roll of material is fed through a press containing a die station.
 At this die station is a rotating cylinder blade that cuts the material.
 The die rotates in conjunction with the speed of the material feed through the press to ensure the blades make the exact length cuts every time.
 Our presses are equipped with servo motors that achieve continuous registration of material to ensure we maintain a tight tolerance precision die cutting process.

 Precision Die Cutting

 - Reduced Process Variability

 - Presses built custom to reduce web length